temporalio/temporal/docs/development/tracing.md

 ### Start a span in `common` or other non-service-specific code

-*Q:* Given that common code can be called from any service, how can I start a span in common library code that is bound the the appropriate service (frontend/history/matching/worker)?
+*Q:* Given that common code can be called from any service, how can I start a span in common library code that is bound the appropriate service (frontend/history/matching/worker)?

-*A:* The `TracerProvider` that created the currently active Span can be retrieved from that Span itself and the currently active Span can be received from from the `context.Context`.
+*A:* The `TracerProvider` that created the currently active Span can be retrieved from that Span itself and the currently active Span can be received from the `context.Context`.

 ```
 // DoFoo is a function in the common package